-All subdivision proposals must be designed to assure that:
+Subdivisions: All subdivision proposals and development proposals in the floodplain overlay district shall be reviewed to assure that:

 - a.
-Such proposals minimize flood damage; - b.
-All public utilities and facilities are located and constructed to minimize or eliminate flood damage; and - c.
-Adequate drainage is provided to reduce exposure to flood hazards.
+Such proposals minimize flood damage.

+- b.
+Public utilities and facilities are located & constructed so as to minimize flood damage.

+- c.
+Adequate drainage is provided.